DataDog/dd-trace-py/docs/advanced_usage.rst

 Context
 -------

-The :class:`Context` object is used to represent the state of a trace that can be used to propagate the trace across processes (:ref:`Distributed Tracing <disttracing>`).
+The :class:`Context` object is used to represent the state of a trace at a point in time.
+It is used to propagate the trace across execution boundaries like processes (:ref:`Distributed Tracing <disttracing>`), threads and tasks.

 To retrieve the context of the currently active trace use::